gambit0070/Data-Warehouse/Report/Report.md

 1. **Age**: Instead of using the exact numeric age values, we categorize individuals into **age groups**.
 This approach is preferred because using precise age values would significantly increase the size of the dimension table, potentially hindering the efficiency of analysis and insight generation.
 2. **Road User**: The **road user** dimension is not included in the data warehouse because it does not align with the primary business queries.
 However, it is used in association rule mining, which helps identify patterns in specific types of road users involved in accidents.
-3. **Gender**: The **gender** dimension is excluded from the data warehouse because it does not address the primary business queries.
-Although it may be relevant in certain detailed analyses, it is not crucial for the broad insights the data warehouse aims to provide.
+3. **Gender**: The **gender** dimension is not included in the data warehouse because it does not align with the primary business queries.
 4. **SA4 Name 2021, National Remoteness Areas**: The analysis does not focus on geographical remoteness as a primary factor or on the SA4 statistical areas.
-Instead, we focus on Local Government Areas (**LGA**), which provide a more relevant and manageable level of granularity for the analysis.
+Instead, we focus on Local Government Areas (**LGA**), which is areas within states.
-5. **Day of Week**: Rather than focusing on the **day of the week**, we emphasize more general categories such as **holidays**, **weekdays/weekends**, and **rush hours**.
+5. **Day of Week**: Rather than focusing on the **day of the week**, we choose categories such as **holidays**, **weekdays/weekends**, and **rush hours**.
 These categories are considered to have a more significant impact on the likelihood of accidents and offer more useful insights for road safety analysis.

+Star scheme including schema hierarchies:

 <img src="/Users/Kirill/Documents/GitHub/Data-Warehouse/Stars/Star.drawio.png" alt="Star.drawio" style="zoom:60%;" />

-Star scheme including schema hierarchies

 Concept hierarchies for dimensions shown below: